One of the worst parts of freelancing is the paperwork. Am I right, or am I right?

 Invoicing and Payments in Dubsado and FreshBooks

 When it comes to invoices, you want them to reflect your business.
 After all, it is kind of how you get paid!
 FreshBooks has nice-looking templates… but you only get two choices (plus color and font).
 So.
 Boring!
-Dubsado currently only has one invoice style, sadly, but it looks like they’re in the process of changing that.
-Honestly, it can be kind of nice not having choices sometimes (no decision exhaustion!), but I like to be able to tweak the little things, so I’m looking forward to the extra options in Dubsado!
+Dubsado’s invoice customization is all done through your brand settings and while it’s pretty basic, I love the clean, streamlined look of Dubsado’s invoices.
+Honestly, it can be kind of nice not having choices sometimes (no decision exhaustion!).
 Dubsado also lets you create packages of line items that you can then insert into your invoices, saving you some extra time in assembling items that you use frequently.
 Always love saving some time, eh?

 SIDE NOTE: If you use Square, you can process $1,000 of payments fee-free for every person you refer.
 Since credit card fees are a cost of doing business these days, this could save you $29 per referral!
 You can also process your first $1,000 of payments you receive through Square for free by using my link: https://squareup.com/i/EC3D3EB5* And yes, you’ll still be able to get even more fee-free processing after that first $1k for referrals that you send to Square too.

 Dubsado* also lets you create quotes/proposals before booking a job.
 The best thing about quotes is that YOU CAN AUTOMATE THEM.
 Yes, you heard that right: you can automate your quote/proposal process.
-Using workflows, you can tell the system to follow up on a lead capture with a particular quote, based on which pacakage they select.
-Sadly, FreshBooks doesn’t offer quotes or estimates of any kind.
+Using workflows, you can tell the system to follow up on a lead capture with a particular quote, based on which package they select.
+FreshBooks lets you create Estimates, but they’re very basic and don’t allow the flexibility that you get with Dubsado.

 For those of us who offer discounts or specials, you’ll be happy to know that both Dubsado and FreshBooks allow discount line items.
 Both systems have the ability to accept deposits/retainer fees on invoices, and Dubsado gives you the flexibility, through their payment schedules tool, to customize deposit amounts.
 Whoot!